Because it was formed in the Milky Way… *crickets*

 - The word “lunatic” ultimately comes from the Latin for “moon”, “luna”, via the Old French “lunatique”, meaning “insane”.
-It first popped up in English around the 13th century and referenced the above referenced mistaken belief that the Moon can make people crazy.
+It first popped up in English around the 13th century and referenced the mistaken belief that the Moon can make people crazy.

 - In 2002, a 72 year old Buzz Aldrin punched Bart Sibrel who is a “we never landed on the moon” conspiracy theorist, “documentary” maker, and cab driver.
 Sibrel invited Aldrin to a hotel with Sibrel telling him he was making a children’s TV show on space.
 Once Aldrin arrived at the hotel, Sibrel pulled out a Bible and tried to get Aldrin to put his hand on it and swear that he had walked on the Moon.
 Needless to say, Aldrin was pretty irritated at this point.
-Things got worse when Sibrel proceeded to call Aldrin a “liar” and a “coward”, at which point Aldrin punched him.
+Things got worse when Sibrel called Aldrin a “liar” and a “coward”, at which point Aldrin punched him.
 Lucky he didn’t also call him a poltroon, or Aldrin may have pulled a “President Andrew Jackson”, who once killed a man for calling him a “scoundrel, poltroon, and a coward”.

 - In 2009, Sibrel found himself in hot water once again while working as a cab driver.
-Sibrel wanted a woman’s parking spot, but she refused to pull out of it, at which point Sibrel then was able to park across from the woman.
+Sibrel wanted a woman’s parking spot, but she refused to pull out of it, at which point Sibrel was able to park across from the woman.
 After parking, he proceeded to get out of his cab, hop onto the hood of the woman’s car, and jump up and down causing $1,400 worth of damage to the car.
 It is possible Sibrel is one of those people who might think the Moon is made of cheese…

 Expand for References